What Is Animal Therapy?

 Types Of Animals

-You may be surprised at all the different types of creatures that help people with their mental health.
+You may be surprised at different types of creatures that help people with their mental health.
 As mentioned above, there are many types of animals that are used in animal-assisted therapy.
-Dogs may not come as any surprise, but animals like horses, cats, birds, and even pigs can be used in some types of therapy.
-All of these animals can make a massive difference in helping people with their mental health issues.
-It depends on the client and their particular diagnosis and needs.
+Dogs may not come as a surprise, but animals like horses, cats, birds, and even pigs can may be used as well.
+These animals can contribute greatly to helping people with their mental health issues.
+Which animal is most likely to help depends on the client’s particular diagnosis and needs.

 People who have autism, anxiety, PTSD, and Bipolar Disorder can benefit from animal-assisted therapy.
-Those who are suffering from things like depression or schizophrenia or addictions may benefit from this treatment as well.
-Animals can calm us.
-People from all different backgrounds can experience the benefits associated with incorporating animals into their regular therapy routine.
-Animals can provide a sense of comfort, safety, and protection for some.
-Some people feel that animals soothe them and help them with their emotions.
+Those who are suffering depression, schizophrenia, or substance use may benefit from this treatment as well.
+People from all different backgrounds can experience the benefits associated with incorporating animals into their therapy routine.
+Animals can provide a sense of comfort, safety, and protection.
+Some people find that animals soothe them and help them manage their emotions.

-A support animal doesn’t need to be one that you own or one that you take with you everywhere.
-It could be a specific animal that you can visit with, even for a short period.
-Just being around that animal can help you to recharge and help you to feel a little more prepared for whatever might be coming your way.
-Some people have support horses that they visit periodically or support dogs that are brought in by a professional that you only see occasionally.
-Each of these types of animals can still make a difference in your therapy.
+Animal-assisted therapy doesn’t have to happen weekly as part of a therapy session.
+It can also be with an animal that you visit with regularly, even for a short period.
+This is called animal visitation.
+Just being around an animal can help you recharge and feel more prepared for whatever comes your way.
+Some people have support horses that they visit periodically or support dogs they see only occasionally that are brought in by a professional.
+Each of these animals can make a big difference in therapy.

 How It Helps

 Those who are struggling with PTSD, ADHD, or dementia may experience benefits when using animal-assisted treatment.
-These different conditions cause feelings of being out of control, and animals can be comforting during these times.
-When animals are added to traditional therapy, it's helpful, and clients feel like they're not alone during an intense emotional moment.
-It's possible to help an individual feel a little better about their issues when they have an animal to comfort them.
+These conditions cause feelings of being out of control and frightened, and animals can be comforting during these times.
+When animals are added to traditional therapy, clients may feel less alone when experiencing intense emotions.
+Therefore, individuals may feel better about their challenges when they have an animal to comfort them.
 With animal-assisted therapy, you can direct the thoughts and feelings towards the animal rather than keeping them bottled up inside.

-Animal-assisted therapy has been used in various settings, from nursing homes and prisons to pediatric care and cognitive rehabilitation centers.
-Anyone, from the time they're a child and throughout their adulthood, can benefit from this type of therapy.
-Many people love having animals around and find their presence comforting.
-If you're interested in animal-assisted treatment, talk with your therapist about the potential of working with animals for your next therapy session and every one of them going forward.
+Animal-assisted therapy has been used in settings from nursing homes and prisons to pediatric care and cognitive rehabilitation centers.
+People throughout the lifespan can benefit from this type of therapy.
+If you're interested in animal-assisted treatment, you can talk with your existing therapist about the possibility of incorporating an animal into your treatment, or find a therapist who already works with an animal.Source: pexels.com

-When it comes to emotional support animals, keep in mind that the specific type of intervention depends on the level of training that an animal has received.
-Animals that have no training are only there for you to lean on when you need to, meaning you can focus on the animal when you feel distressed.
-It's essential to determine the reasons for getting an emotional support animal.
-Maybe you need an animal to be there during panic attacks.
-Perhaps you want an animal to comfort you during times of depression.
-Make sure you select an animal who can help your specific mental health needs.
+When it comes to choosing an emotional support animal vs. a service animal, keep in mind that how much the animal can help when you are in distress depends on the level of training it has received.
+Untrained emotional support animals are mostly there to provide comfort and reassurance when you need it, meaning you can focus on the animal when you feel distressed.
+A service animal is highly trained and can do things like help calm you when you are having a panic attack.
+It's essential to determine your reasons for getting a support animal.
+Make sure you select an animal who can help with your specific mental health needs.

 Getting The Help You Need

 BetterHelp is an excellent resource for anyone who is seeking online therapy.
-The therapists and counselors here want to support you on your mental health journey.
-If you're interested in animal-assisted therapy, you can talk to your online counselor about it and see what resources they can give you.
-You may be interested in finding an emotional support animal and could have a fantastic experience with one.
+The therapists at BetterHelp can support you on your mental health journey.
+If you're interested in animal-assisted therapy or animal visitation, you can talk to your online counselor and see what resources they can offer.
+Or you may be interested in finding an emotional support animal or a service animal.
 Don't be afraid to reach out for help if you need support.
 Therapy is an excellent place to talk about your feelings, and BetterHelp cares about your needs.